URI-Hydrobotics-Team/AVOE/core/README.md

 The core source for AVOE, essentially the closest component to auv-hub.

 ## Motors and Sensors
-There are two classes `sensor_t` and `motor_t`.
-These classes contain properties and values for sensor and motor drivers.
-The directly interface with these drivers through the `sensors.h` and `motors.h` header files.
-Ideally, sensors and motors are described in the Vhecile Description file and functions are written to translate these hardware specific drivers into universial `sensor_t` and `motor_t` objects automaticlly by avoe-tool.
-The `sensor_t` and `motor_t` objects then interface with the "skeleton", currently not formalized, which contains hardcoded functions for driving the robot.
+There are two classes `sensor_t` and `motor_t`, each of these classes contain properties and values for sensor and motor drivers.
+They directly interface with these drivers through the `sensors.h` and `motors.h` header files.
+Ideally, sensors and motors are described in the Vehicle Description file and functions are written to translate these hardware specific drivers into universal `sensor_t` and `motor_t` objects automatically by avoe-tool.
+The `sensor_t` and `motor_t` objects then interface with the "skeleton", currently not formalized, which contains hard coded functions for driving the robot.

 ### Sensor/Motor Properties
 - Model
-- Vendor/Manufacteur
+- Vendor/Manufacture
 - Communication Protocol
 - Type
 - Relative Position
+This may change as more implementation occurs. `motor_t` may have a property specifying output force, torque, etc.

 ## `vehicle_t`